BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

 - The user executing `create-db` is neither a superuser nor the owner of the specified database (or does not have the privileges to create objects in that database).
 - The PostGIS extension has not been installed.
-- Parts of the 3DCityDB already exists because of a previous setup attempt.
+- Parts of the 3DCityDB already exist because of a previous setup attempt.
 To prevent this, ensure that the schemas `citydb` and `citydb_pkg` do not exist in the database before starting the setup process.

-When the message `Done` is displayed, the setup has been successfully completed.
+If no error message is displayed, the setup has been successfully completed.
 The figure below shows a summary of the required user input for the `create-db` script.

 ![create-db script](assets/create-db.png)
 /// figure-caption
 Example user input for the create-db script.
 ///

 !!! tip
     In addition to the `connection-details` and `create-db` shell scripts for setting up a 3DCityDB instance, the 3DCityDB